 Isaac Macauley (1782-1854) began the first oil cloth business in the United States in 1816 at Broad and Filbert Streets.
 In 1818 he purchased the three-story brick Bush Hill Mansion that had been built for Andrew Hamilton in 1740, but by 1818 had fallen on hard times, especially due to a fire in 1808 that gutted the interior.
 He converted the mansion on Buttonwood (then Fairview) Street between 17th and 18th (then Schuylkill 6th and 5th respectively) Streets into an oil cloth factory, and added a few adjoining buildings at the southeast corner of 18th and Spring Garden.
 His purchase extended from Spring Garden to Pennsylvania Avenue, and he erected his own mansion on Hamilton Street between 17th and 18th.
 His success spurred expansion into carpet manufacturing, but the 1837 recession forced him out of the business, though the business listing persisted at this address up until the 1847 Philadelphia directory under the name of Isaac Macauley, Jr.

 Portion of an 1810 map showing the Bush Hill Mansion in upper right.

 Bush Hill Mansion had been built in 1737 by Andrew Hamilton, as discussed on our website here.
 It later served as the Vice-President's house for John Adams in 1790-1791, then as a hospital run by Stephen Girard during the yellow fever epidemic of 1793.

-This is the view of the structures from the south.
+This bill from 1818 has the view of the structures from the south (photo credit here).